Gonepteryx cleopatra: Ecology

 The Cleopatra butterfly inhabits open woodland and scrub.
 The flight period is from May to August in most parts of its range, except Spain, where it is double brooded and may fly almost all year.
 The adult hibernates in evergreen trees and shrubs.
 The caterpillars feed on the buckthorns Rhamnus alaternus.
 When the green caterpillars are prepared to pass to the pupal stage, they tie themselves through a silk belt to the host plant, on the underside of a leaf.
 The green chrysalis became gradually yellow and red, revealing the colors on the wings of the adult close to flutter.

+In dry regions, the Cleopatra practices a vertical migration between the maquis and the mountain fir forests.
+It emerges in spring at low altitudes, then migrates to higher altitudes in the mountains and stays there in the summer months to descend in autumn at low altitudes.

 Distribution

 This species is native to the Mediterranean region (Southern Europe, North Africa and West Asia).